Karumi/project-quality-assurance/ios-quality-assurance.md

 * Don’t forget that this is about code quality, no about being right.
 Your comments or suggestion can be declined if there are reasons for so.

-* If you can, provide snippets of code showing your idea/suggestion, it’s usually better to discuss code.
+* If you can, provide snippets of code showing your idea/suggestion, it’s usually better to discuss it.

-* Try to review the PR you have been asked to, your opinion may be important, that every developer wants to see their job reflected in the product.
+* Try to review the PR you have been asked to, your opinion may be relevant, that every developer wants to see their job reflected in the product.
 The longer a PR is open, the higher the possibility to get conflicts at merge time.

 ## Continuous integration ##